fradeleo/MLE_Sentiment_Analysis_Web_App/README.md

-# Creating a Sentiment Analysis Web App
+# Sentiment Analysis tool through AWS Sagemaker and PyTorch
-## Using PyTorch and AWS Sagemaker

 The tutorial - notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
 This project assumes some familiarity with PyTorch and AWS SageMaker.